SrinivasaraoNarne/Keras-Regression-house-data-KAGGLE/README.md

    * Handled missing values.
    * Applied feature scaling and normalization.
    * Performed exploratory data analysis (EDA).
+   * Encoded categorical variables where necessary.
 2. Model Building:
    * Created an ANN with Keras for regression.
+   * Experimented with different architectures and activation functions.
    * Optimized hyperparameters such as learning rate, batch size, and number of layers.
 3. Evaluation:
    * Evaluated the model using metrics like MSE, RMSE, and R².